necrokings/iast/docs/ARCHITECTURE.md

 ## Overview

-This is a full-stack web-based terminal application that provides secure, real-time shell access through a browser.
+This is a full-stack web-based terminal application that provides secure, real-time TN3270 terminal emulation through a browser.
 The architecture follows a microservices pattern with clear separation of concerns.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐